docsforadobe/after-effects-scripting-guide/docs/other/markervalue.md

 > // or
 > myLayer.marker.setValueAtTime(2, myMarker);
 > ```
-- To set a **comp** marker that says “Fade Up” at the 2 second mark:
+- To set a **comp** marker that says "Fade Up" at the 2 second mark:

 ```javascript
 var myMarker = new MarkerValue("FadeUp");